AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 ## General behavior

-All events that are **not** Lifecycle start or Lifecycle pause do NOT affect lifecycle state or metrics.
-The starting of MobileCore via `registerExtensions` also does NOT start a Lifecycle session nor affect lifecycle metrics.
+All events that are **not** Lifecycle start or Lifecycle pause **do not** affect lifecycle state or metrics.
+The starting of MobileCore via `registerExtensions` also **does not** start a Lifecycle session nor affect lifecycle metrics.

 ## Correct call patterns